Basking in reflected glory: Role of deindividuation

-Another equally important contributing influence is deindividuation, a psychological state characterized by partial or complete loss of self-awareness, diffused responsibility, and decreased concern about our own behavior resulting in the abandonment of norms, restraints and inhibitions due to the involvement in a group.
+Another equally important contributing influence is deindividuation, a psychological state characterized by partial or complete loss of self-awareness, diffused responsibility, and decreased concern about our own behavior.
+Often results in the abandonment of norms, restraints and inhibitions due to the involvement in a group.
 The individual loses their sense of self as they participate in the group's activities and choices.
-Deindividuation involves a loss of self-awareness which is essentially the degree to which one's attention is focused on the self, resulting in comparisons against meaningful standards.
+Deindividuation involves a loss of self-awareness, resulting in comparisons against meaningful standards.
 When spectators become deindividuated, their self-awareness decreases and they cease to compare their behavior against these social norms.
 The group's norms become their only focus, and therefore the social norms.
 Consequentially, situational forces are more influential.
 Without the comparison process of self-awareness, behavior is more likely to be inconsistent with attitude.

 Applications

 BIRGing is a common aspect of everyday life.
 Anecdotal evidence explains how people make connections with highly positive or successful people.
 States and cities list the names of famous entertainers, political candidates, beauty contest winners, etc. who were born there.
-In encounters with a successful individual or famous celebrity one may recount the story several times in order to bask in the glory because one has a sense of pride after meeting such an individual.
-People associate with certain companies and schools in order to have a connection to a famous individual who represents these organizations.
-Humans are always trying to boost their self-esteem, so they continually attempt to bask in reflected glory.
+In encounters with a successful individual or famous celebrity, one may recount the story several times in order to bask in the glory because one has a sense of pride after meeting such an individual.
+People associate with certain companies and schools in order to establish a connection to individuals or groups that represent these organizations.
+Humans are always trying to regulate their self-esteem, so they continually engage in BIRGing.